jkrot/angular-simple-start/README.md

 This is my base project for working on Angular projects.
 I also include setup information for development enviroments for most major operating systems.

 The techstack for this project is

--AngularJS
--CoffeeScript
--SASS/SCSS
+ - AngularJS
+ - CoffeeScript
+ - SASS/SCSS
--JQuery (only for testing)
+ - JQuery (only for testing)

 # Installation Instructions

--Install Node
+ - Install Node
--Install Git
+ - Install Git
--(Windows Only) Install Console2 and configure it to use powershell plus posh-git -(Mac/Unix/Linux Only) Install bash-completition & posh-git-sh -Install Bower
+ - (Windows Only) Install Console2 and configure it to use powershell plus posh-git
+ - (Mac/Unix/Linux Only) Install bash-completition & posh-git-sh
+ - Install Bower
--Install or use IDE/Editor of your choice
+ - Install or use IDE/Editor of your choice

 ## Installing Node
 Node can be found at nodejs.org/download or you can follow the guide below or if you want to install from Cygwin or if you are on a non-windows system.